 Example: If the report is received on Wednesday and the New Term Date is effective the next day, Thursday, services must end no later than Friday.

-If the New Term Date is prior to receipt of the report, services must end within two business days of receiving the report.
+If the New Term Date is before receipt of the report, services must end within two business days of receiving the report.

 Example: If the report is received on Wednesday and the New Term Date was effective the previous Monday, services must end no later than Friday.

-Boards must do the following in this order:

-’’’
+Termination Referrals Received through TX3C: KinderTrack

+Automated case changes (updates, extensions, and terminations) appear in TX3C: KinderTrack Intake > Referrals only if the original referral also came from the automated interface.
+Staff must follow the steps in the TX3C Guidebook daily to process DFPS Form 2054 terminations.
+Additionally, DFPS requires DCC staff to send an email notification for any early terminations listed on the ETR.
+This email will include the updated DFPS Form 2054 authorization reflecting the new termination date.

+Board staff must manually terminate DFPS referrals for cases entered into TX3C: KinderTrack.
+DFPS will notify by email, and the email notification will include the updated DFPS Form 2054 that reflects the new termination date.If DFPS uses CCDF funding to enroll children in General Protective, Foster Care Non-Title IV-E, and DFPS Relative/Other Caregiver placements and their care ends early, Boards must do the following in this order:

+End the family’s Eligibility Characteristic.

+End the child’s schedule.

+Add the Former Eligibility Characteristic for the remainder of the original 12-month eligibility period.

+Add the child’s new schedule using the CCC Funding program code.

+Ensure the recertification date is accurate for 12 months from the original start date.

 The following standard reasons for early terminations will appear in the comments section of the ETR.
-Boards must ensure that staff take the appropriate action for each General Protectiveearly termination:
+Boards must ensure that staff take the appropriate action for each CCDF–funded DFPS General Protective, DFPS Foster Care Non-IV-E, or DFPS Relative/Other Caregiver early termination: